The History of Blogging: How Blogging Has Evolved Since 1994

 Not only was this type of content gaining popularity, but internet connection became more reliable and stable, so different types of content (rather than just plain text) were beginning to emerge.

-While early blogs were almost exclusively made up of text, blogging soon became more creative and visual, incorporating images and design.
+While early blogs were almost exclusively made up of plain HTML, blogging soon became more creative and visual, incorporating images and design.

 The rise of responsive design

-Another critical moment in the history of blogging is related to the mobile revolution.
+Another critical moment in the history of blogs is related to the mobile revolution.

 The early stages of blogs didn’t look great when opened on mobile devices.